-We began by analyzing the metadata overlays for LCO4, which contains our input protein, to see whether the results seem reliable and match what we would expect for the cluster containing the input protein.
+whether the results seem reliable and match what we'd expect for the cluster containing the input protein.
 We started with the broad taxonomic group overlay.
-ProteinCartography assigns proteins into taxonomic groups that allow for the best readability, but the taxonomic depth is not uniform.
-Cluster LC04 contains two dominant taxonomic groups, mammals and other vertebrates.
+ProteinCartography assigns proteins into taxonomic groups that allow for the best readability, but the taxonomic depth isn't uniform.
+Cluster LCO4 contains two dominant taxonomic groups, mammals and other vertebrates.
 Because our input protein is a human protein, this is reasonable.
-The mean length of proteins in LC04 is ~270 amino acids, which is very close to our input protein (260 amino acids), and the mean TM-score is 0.9, indicating that the proteins in this cluster adopt a fold that's highly similar to our input protein (Figure 1 and Figure 2, A).
-The mean pLDDT score for proteins in LCO4 is 87, which confirms that the quality of the structural predictions is high and that the proteins are generally well-structured (Figure 1 and Figure 2, A).
-Last, the most common annotation score in this cluster is two (132 proteins out of 233 total in LC04) followed by one (78 proteins) (Figure 1 and Figure 2, A), which both suggest that existing UniProt protein annotations are of low confidence.
+The mean length of proteins in LCO4 is ~270 amino acids, which is very close to our input protein (260 amino acids), and the mean TMscore is 0.9, indicating that the proteins in this cluster adopt a fold that's highly similar to our input protein (Figure 1 and Figure 2, A).
+The mean pLDDT score for proteins in LC04 is 87, which confirms that the quality of the structural predictions is high and that the proteins are generally well-structured (Figure 1 and Figure 2, A).
+Last, the most common annotation score in this cluster is two (132 proteins out of 233 total in LCO4) followed by one (78 proteins) (Figure 1 and Figure 2, A), which both suggest that existing UniProt protein annotations are of low confidence.
 We often observe these two annotation scores as the most common because the majority of the proteins in the UniProt database have not been biochemically characterized.
 Overall, these results are fairly typical for a ProteinCartography run and there were no surprises, so we're reasonably confident that the pipeline worked as we'd hoped.